darthwentyl/freertos_task_framework/README.md

 # freertos_task_framework
-I try create common framework for creation tasks in freertos
+Framework for creation tasks in freertos